 What Riverview Needs From Its Representative in Congress

-The Riverview families I talk to are not asking for much from Washington.
+The Riverview families John Peters talks to are not asking for much from Washington.
 They are asking for a government that is responsible enough not to drive inflation through deficit spending.
-They are asking for schools that reflect their values and their children's potential.
+They are asking for schools that reflect their values and their children’s potential.
 They are asking for roads that work.
 They are asking for insurance that is affordable.
 They are asking for a border that is secure and a drug crisis that is being taken seriously.

 These are achievable things.
 They require a representative who is focused, accountable, and willing to do the unglamorous work of committee hearings, appropriations negotiations, and constituent service that actually moves these issues forward.
-I am committed to being that representative for Riverview and every other community in Florida's 16th Congressional District.
+After nine terms — eighteen years in Washington — Kathy Castor has voted with Democratic leadership consistently with her caucus, not with the practical priorities of fast-growing eastern Hillsborough.
+John Peters is committed to being the representative Riverview and every other community in FL-14 actually deserves.